-Cancer spreads locally via the lymphatic system and to remote sites via the blood stream.
-Lymph flows as a result of skeletal muscles contracting, which compresses lymph vessels and forces the movement of lymph.
-This occurs during daily living activity, and massage does not further increase its flow (MacDonald 1999).
+Cancer cells can spread to other parts of the body through the bloodstream or lymphatic system.
+Lymph flows as a result of skeletal muscle contraction, which compresses lymph vessels and forces the movement of lymph; this occurs in daily living.
+A gentle aromatherapy massage will not further increase its flow.